Released: 6th September 1999

 Chart run: 4-8-10-16-20-27-33-43-60-74

-It’s fair to say that Lolly may have taken a few people by surprise when her debut single Viva La Radio peaked at #6 in the UK.
+It’s fair to say that Lolly may have taken a few people by surprise when her debut single, Viva La Radio, peaked at #7 in the UK.
 For the follow-up, she used that reliable tool in any budding pop star’s arsenal: a well-timed cover version.

 Indeed, there wasn’t much that needed doing with Mickey to get it ready for another assault on the charts.
 Sure, the production needed updating a bit, and Lolly has a higher pitch than Toni Basil, so it was shifted into a different key.
 But otherwise, the song remains largely the same as the original, and that’s not a problem because any changes made would likely have been for change’s sake.
 The updated production alone is a glorious enhancement; considering there aren’t any backing vocalists credited on the song, we’ll presume that the low hum in the background of the melody hook is just an additional synth line.
 Either way, it’s so good and gives Mickey a real sense of giddy pop euphoria.

 The other crucial element that makes this single such a success is Lolly herself.
 She delivers a performance that is endearingly irrepressible and playful.
 Lines like: “You’re giving me the chills baby, please baby don’t” are invested with heaps of character and personality.
-There’s even a hint of a throaty growl on the teasing: “Now if you take me by the who’s ever gonna know, every time you move I let a little more show” (no, we still don’t know what that means either).
-It might have taken two-decades for Mickey to end up in Lolly’s hands, but it’s given such an animated and vibrant makeover that one could reasonably believe the song had been written for her.
+There’s even a hint of a throaty growl on the teasing: “Now if you take me by the who’s ever gonna know, every time you move, I let a little more show”.
+It might have taken two decades for Mickey to end up in Lolly’s hands, but it’s given such an animated and vibrant makeover that one could reasonably believe the song had been written for her.
 The track is often overlooked as a catalyst for spearheading the revival of cheerleader chant pop music: Ugly by Daphne and Celeste, Hollaback Girl by Gwen Stefani, Girlfriend by Avril Lavigne.
 Would those songs even exist had Lolly not brought Mickey back into the public consciousness?
-We think not.

-If Mickey itself wasn’t an excellent enough pop package, then we must take a moment to pay tribute to the B-side: Sweetheart.
-It just might be one of the best songs that Lolly ever recorded and is the perfect complement for the single.
-The track features some dramatic synth stabs and a: “Woah, woah” hook dripping in so much vocoder than it makes Cher’s Believe look like an acoustic performance.
+Mickey itself was an excellent enough pop package, but it also came with a terrific B-side: Sweetheart that deserves acknowledgement.
+It just might be one of the best songs Lolly ever recorded and is the perfect complement for the single.
+The track features dramatic synth stabs and a: “Woah, woah” hook dripping in so much vocoder that it makes Cher’s Believe look like an acoustic performance.
 In hindsight, Sweetheart actually has a lot in common with the ‘00s electro-pop wave from a production perspective.
 It’s a wonderful little song and well worth seeking out if you’re into that sort of thing.

-The music video for Mickey pays homage to Toni Basil’s original by recreating the whole cheerleader angle.
-Although in fairness, is there any other to adopt given the song is mostly based around the chant?
+The music video for Mickey pays homage to Toni Basil’s original by recreating the whole cheerleader concept.
+Although, in fairness, few others would make sense, given the song is mostly based around the chanted refrain.
 There’s a charming sequence at the start of the video where the gymnasium set is in black-and-white – apart from a collection of pom-poms – which the dancers pick up, causing everything to explode into colour as the melody hook plays out.
-Although presumably it was shot of out sequence since the dancers are already performing with a set of pom-poms beforehand…?
 The subsequent colour scheme is, of course, ridiculously garish; what else for the late ‘90s?
-We can only presume that the whole gymnasium budget was blown on the pink and purple panelling on the walls and luminous orange flooring.
+There’s pink and purple panelling on the walls and luminous orange flooring.
 Evidently, there wasn’t much left over for furnishings since the equipment consists of a weights rack, a pommel horse and a punch bag stand (wrapped in tin foil, of course), which seems relatively niche as workouts go.
-Nonetheless, Lolly makes the best of her gym membership, even roping in some male dancers for an American Football dance sequence.
-Despite our gentle ribbing, the music video looks excellent on what was presumably a reasonably modest budget.
+Nonetheless, Lolly makes the best of it, even roping in some male dancers for an American Football dance sequence.
+The music video is suitably frivolous but looks great, considering it was shot on what was presumably a reasonably modest budget.